 - 'AAM' (Actual Activated MWh), means the number of MWh Curtailed by a DRMP when requested by the IESO, as measured through the use of electricity meter(s).
-DR Curtailment shall not exceed the product of the Activation MW and the Activation Period, plus the lesser of an additional 15% of the Activation MW per hour of the Activation Period. - 'UR' (utilization rate), means the rates, expressed in \$/MWh. - 'NG' (net generation), means the MWh of net electricity generated by any contributor that is a Behind the Meter Generator. - 'HOEP' (Hourly Ontario Energy Price) as defined in the Market Rules. - 'H' is the total hours 'h' a DRMP is Activated in a month.
+DR Curtailment shall not exceed the product of the Activation MW and the Activation Period, plus the lesser of an additional 15% of the Activation MW per hour of the Activation Period or 15 MW per hour of the Activation Period. - 'UR' (utilization rate), means the rates, expressed in \$/MWh. - 'NG' (net generation), means the MWh of net electricity generated by any contributor that is a Behind the Meter Generator. - 'HOEP' (Hourly Ontario Energy Price) as defined in the Market Rules. - 'H' is the total hours 'h' a DRMP is Activated in a month.